spfamily/getting-and-cleaning-data/CodeBook.md

 ### Transformations

-Main transformations applied in the R scripts are:
+Main transformations applied in the R script are:
 * Merge datasets and give appropriate names
 * Extract only the measurements on the mean and standard deviation for each measurement
 * Combine subjects, labels and observations